pierre-fromager/surfaces/README.md

-# Surfaces
+# Polynomial surface

-Surfaces let calculate surface from a polynomial form.
-A factory optimizes an exact calculus from degree with best effort.
+Calculate polynomial surface from an optimized factory on higher degree with best effort.
 Alternatives methods with no reliability are exposed and tested here, see alt option :
 * Riemann sums(left,right,rect,trapezoid,midpoint).
 * Simpson rules.